-Madagascar Biodiversity Partnership reforestation
+Madagascar Biodiversity Partnership

 The reforestation program only uses trees which are native to the region, the seeds for which are gathered from within Ranomafana National Park and germinated in a tree nursery.
 There are 29 tree species being planted at the nursery.
 These trees include trees which are important sources of food for lemurs such as the Ramy tree and Rotramena.
 Other trees also are important for traditional medicinal use, while some are sources of timber for buildings.

 The team makes trips out to previously reforested areas for weeding and cleaning, and to monitor the survival of transplanted seedlings.
 These post-establishment site treatments increase the survival rate of the seedlings by removing competitors.

+Revenues from sales are used to incentivize local communities to participate in conservation activities through grants for community development projects, such as infrastructure or technical training programs that implement climate-smart agricultural practices, enhance agricultural output, and expand livelihood options.
 The results of this program have included a doubling of household incomes in villages around Makira National Park, an avoidance of the loss of 23 square miles of forest between 2005 and 2013, and over 700 acres of new forest established to increase connectivity for highly endangered lemur species.

-What can you do to help?
+How can you help?

-Even if you are not one of the heroes working on the ground in Madagascar to plant new trees, there are still many simple things you can do at home to be a conservation hero and help protect Madagascar’s forests, no matter where you are in the world.
+Even if you don’t see yourself as one of the conservation heroes in Madagascar, there are still many simple things you can do to help protect Madagascar’s forests.
+We all have the power to be conservation heroes.